 Are Ground Bees Protected?

-The ground bee species are not protected or endangered.
+No, they are not protected nor classified as endangered.
 However, while this means that chemicals like ground bee spray or insecticide dust for ground bees are lawful options, they aren’t always the best for the environment, including other potentially protected bee species.

 How to Get Rid of Ground Nesting Bees? | Digger Bees Treatment

 You have a few options for getting rid of ground-nesting bees.
-One of the best ways to kill ground bees is by using chemicals (or having an exterminator come out and use them).
-However, ground bees are calmer than honeybees, so you may not need to kill them to remove them.
-Besides, the toxins in insecticides can cause more harm than good, especially if you have young children or pets at home.
+One of the best ways to kill ground bees is by using chemicals or hiring an exterminator and do so, in case you’re allergic to bee stings.
+However, you may not need to kill them to remove them as they will vacate the premises immediately.

 Repelling methods for ground bees are best executed at night while the bees are sleeping.
 Ground bees are docile, but they’ll sting if they feel you’re threatening their nest.